-- jointly about the Chair and Vice Chair or

-- the entire governing body or

-- the majority of the governing body
+- jointly about the Chair and Vice Chair or - the entire Trust Board or Local Academy Board or - the majority of the Trust Board or Local Academy Board

 Stage 3 will be heard by a completely independent committee panel.

 Any written material will be circulated to all parties at least 2 school days before the date of the meeting.
 The committee will not normally accept, as evidence, recordings of conversations that were obtained covertly and without the informed consent of all parties being recorded.